 CYGNA: The WHYs and HOWs of coaching

 Since founding CYGNA in 2014 we have had 30 physical meetings in London-based universities, but when COVID-19 hit, we moved the meetings online.
 We alternate topics related to gender in academia with academic skills development.
-This month we focused on how you can incorporate coaching in an academic career, both as a coach and as a coachee.
+In our September 2021 meeting, we focused on how you can incorporate coaching in an academic career, both as a coach and as a coachee.

 We had 45 attendees attending (part of) the 2-hour meeting, 41 of which can be seen above.
 As has become common in our online meetings, we had many international members joining us, including from Australia, Canada, Finland, France, Germany, Greece, Japan, Kazakhstan, the Netherlands, Portugal, and Spain.
 Half of the participants were from outside the UK.